About Stress Relief Choices

 You have a Story or passion, you want to tell

-Piers used a company called Site Build It (SBI) to design and create his website.
+Piers used a company called Solo Build It (SBI) to design and create his website.
 Piers knew nothing about building websites or the Internet really (he hadn't been allowed to surf the Internet to 3 ½ years in the monastery and the Internet changes quickly).
 But with SBI's help, he slowly but surely grew the website.

 It is a slow process, but if you are inspired to start working from home and build up a home based business then SBI's community is wonderfully supportive.
 Combined with the 10 day “How to build your website process” the whole package is extremely thorough.